San Francisco Bay Ferryboats - Today

 When the San Francisco Giants' new Pacific Bell Park opened in the 2000 baseball season, it was easily accessable by ferry.

-Some companies offer ferry service to 49'ers games at Candelstick Park.
+Some companies still offered ferry service to 49'ers games at Candelstick Park for years after they played their last game there in 2013.

 See bibliography for more details.